brettmariani923/OpenWeatherMapAPI/README.md

-Explaining the Logic
+🧠 Explaining the Logic

 This is a simple weather application that retrieves current weather data from the OpenWeatherMap API and displays it in a clean, readable format using .NET and C#.
-It demonstrates fundamental concepts like dependency injection, asynchronous programming, JSON parsing, and clean output formatting.
+It demonstrates:

+    ✅ Dependency injection

+    ✅ Asynchronous programming with async/await

+    ✅ JSON parsing using Newtonsoft.Json

+    ✅ Clean and readable output formatting

-HttpClient Injection and Constructor Setup
+🔧 HttpClient Injection and Constructor Setup

-We start by setting up a private field and a constructor in our WeatherLink class:
+We begin by setting up a private field and constructor in our WeatherLink class:

 private readonly HttpClient _client;